Simplonpass

 How long is Simplon Pass in Switzerland?

-Tucked away on the southern part of the country, the pass is 42.2 km (26.22) miles long, running from Brig to the Italian border.
-It has been climbed several times in the Giro d’Italia race.
+Running through an exceptional Alpine environment, it’s one of the most famous and historical mountain passes of the country.
 Along the way, you will have the opportunity to capture some awe-inspiring memories with your camera, so be sure you have a full charge on your device.
 The Ganter Bridge, for instance, spans the Ganter Valley, 150 meters above the valley floor at its highest.
 You can also stop at the Simplon Hospice, a Swiss heritage site of national importance that was founded in the first year of the 19th century under the orders of Napolean Bonaparte.